AR123456/Python-Tetris/README.md

 # Python-Tetris

-The Tetris game built with Python
+The Tetris game built with Python and Pygame